36th ENGINEER BRIGADE COMMANDER

 Colonel Quander graduated from the United States Military Academy in 1995.
-During his 20 year career, he served in command and staff positions in the United States, the Republic of Korea, the Middle East and Central Asia.
+During his career, he served in command and staff positions in the United States, the Republic of Korea, the Middle East and Central Asia.
 His tours of duty with tactical units include: Platoon Leader and Assistant Brigade Engineer in the 307th Engineer Battalion, 82nd Airborne Division; Company Executive Officer in the 2nd Engineer Battalion, 2nd Infantry Division; Battalion S1 and Company Commander in the 326th Engineer Battalion, 101st Airborne Division (Air Assault); Brigade S3 in the 20th Engineer Brigade; and Battalion Commander in the 7th Engineer Battalion.

 At the operational level, COL Quander served as the Chief of Plans for the Multi-National Corps-Iraq C7, and as the Chief of Plans and Operations in the Joint Task Force Haiti-J7.
 He also served at the national level as a Joint Chiefs of Staff Intern/Politico Military Planner in the J-5 Iraq Division.

 Colonel Quander enjoyed several broadening assignments throughout his career to include: Observer Controller at the Joint Readiness Training Center; Chief of the 10th Mountain Division Commanding General’s Initiatives Group and most recently as the Corps Engineer for III Corps.

 COL Quander holds a Bachelor of Science degree from the United States Military Academy in Civil Engineering, and Master’s Degrees from the University of Missouri for Science and Technology in Engineering Management; Georgetown University in Public Policy; and the United States Army War College in Strategic Studies earning recognition as a distinguished graduate.